ml-research/vlol-dataset-gen/README.md

 The Michalski train problem [[1]](#1) proposed by Ryszard S. Michalski in 1980 represents one of the most prominent challenges in the domain of relational learning.
-The problem constitutes a set of trains, which are composed of a wide variety of properties and labeled into the two categories ``Eastbound'' and ``Westbound'' trains.
+The problem constitutes a set of trains, which are composed of a wide variety of properties and labeled into the two categories `Eastbound` and `Westbound` trains.
 It is up to the viewer to generate a classification hypothesis governing what trains are eastbound and what are westbound.
 The conjectured hypothesis should accomplish both assigning the correct labels while retaining a degree of generality.
 It is